alpine animal doctors veterinary services

 Ultrasound scans, or sonograms, operate on the same principle as the sonar used on ships at sea and by mammals such as bats.
 High-frequency sound waves are reflected by the patient’s tissues and used to form images of tissues within the body, which are then recorded and displayed as a visual image on a computer screen.
 Because the images are being generated in real time, events such as blood flow, heartbeat and gastrointestinal movement can be observed as they occur.

 Ultrasound is useful in far more conditions than its familiar role in pregnancy.
-Used together with digital radiology, baseline blood tests and urine analyses from our Pathology Lab, ultrasound provides an invaluable, safe, non-invasive diagnostic aid that is now a regular component of the thorough workups we can provide for all of our patients.
+Used together with digital radiology, baseline blood tests and urine analyses from our Pathology Lab, ultrasound provides an invaluable, safe, non-invasive diagnostic aid that is now a regular component of the thorough workups we provide for all of our patients.

 We use abdominal ultrasound to examine organs including the liver, gall bladder, spleen, kidneys, bladder, prostate, uterus, ovaries, adrenal glands, stomach, and intestines.
 A properly conducted and accurately read ultrasound can help pinpoint the cause of many of the pet health issues we regularly come across, such as vomiting, abnormal urination and unexplained weight loss.